Elevator

 At Alpha Mobility Elevator, we specialize in professional installation of residential and LULA elevators.
-We use high-quality, manufacturer-approved equipment with quick turnaround times.
+We permit your project with Washington State L&I or your local AHJ (Authority Having Jurisdiction) and use high-quality equipment with quick turnaround times.

 Backed by leading manufacturers with full warranty support, we deliver fast local service and transparent pricing in Washington State.